radiac/django-tagulous/docs/upgrading.rst

      ``Related model ... cannot be resolved`` or ``AttributeError: 'TagField' object has no attribute 'm2m_reverse_field_name'``.
 To resolve these, manually change the ``to`` parameter in your ``AlterField``'s tag field definition from ``myapp._Tagulous_...`` to ``myapp.Tagulous_...``.
+   * If you see an error ``Renaming the table while in a transaction is not supported because it would break referential integrity``, add ``atomic = False`` to your migration class.

 2. Version 0.13.0 reduces support for Django 1.4 and Python 3.2.
 No known
    breaking changes have been introduced, but these versions of Django and